nueverest/blowdrycss/README.md

 `font-weight`

 ##### Property names may be encoded as an alias.
-Consider this dictionary entry found in `datalibrary.py` `'font-weight': {'fweight-', 'lighter', 'fw-', 'bolder', 'f-weight-', 'font-w-', 'bold'},`
+Consider this dictionary key, value pair found in `datalibrary.py` dictionary `DataLibrary.self.custom_property_alias_dict`.

+`'font-weight': {'fweight-', 'lighter', 'fw-', 'bolder', 'f-weight-', 'font-w-', 'bold'},`

 It maps the alias set `{'fweight-', 'lighter', 'fw-', 'bolder', 'f-weight-', 'font-w-', 'bold'}` to the property name `font-weight`.
 Meaning that any of the values in the set can be substituted for `font-weight`.

-The full property name can also be used.
+The full property name can also be used in the encoded class i.e. `font-weight-`.

 ##### Dashes separate CSS property name/alias from property value
 Class Encoding Format | CSS Rule Output